 Notes: The table presents estimates for selected parameters; Table A.10 presents estimates for the remaining parameters.
 Standard errors are derived from the analytical Hessian of the likelihood function.
 Column 3 presents our primary estimates, while columns 1 and 2 present alternative specifications.
-All models are estimated on an unbalanced panel of 34,606 households, 11 plans, and 5 years. †By normalization.
+All models are estimated on an unbalanced panel of 34,606 households, 11 plans, and 5 years.
+The utilization multiplier for Moda is normalized to one. [†]By normalization.